-Study shows that CBD enhances bone regeneration and improves the strength of the skeleton.
+This study shows that CBD may enhance bone regeneration and make the skeleton strong.

-If you are a young consumer of cannabis, bone strength and density may be the last thing on your mind.
+If you are a young consumer of cannabis, having a strong and dense skeleton may be the last thing on your mind.
 People in their 20s and 30s rarely think about how their bones could one day be the target of a disease.
-But, once you begin to creep toward middle age, your bones and the health of your skeleton becomes a very relevant topic.
+But, once you begin to creep toward middle age, your bones and the health of your skeleton become a very relevant topic.

-One of the most researched cannabinoids, Canabidiol (CBD), has been found to trigger bone formation to allow for more quick healing of fractures and improvement in overall bone strength.
+One of the most researched cannabinoids, Cannabidiol (CBD), has been found to trigger bone formation to allow for more quick healing of fractures and improvement in overall bone strength.

 Bone Health and Age

-As your body matures, things start to deteriorate, as a natural part of the aging process.
-This includes your bones.
+As your body matures, things start to deteriorate.
+This natural part of the aging process includes your bones.
 The most common disease of bone degeneration is osteoporosis, which occurs when there is an imbalance in bone formation and bone resorption.
 As a result, the bones become porous and weak, and easily fractured or broken.

-The research is significant as the experiment employed statistically relevant controls and was overseen by 18 scientists from all over the world.
+The research is significant.
+The experiment employed statistically relevant controls, and was overseen by 18 scientists from all over the world.